Home > Analyses > Industrials > W.W. Grainger, Inc.

 Does GWW have a competitive advantage?

 W.W.
 Grainger, Inc. demonstrates a sustainable competitive advantage with a very favorable moat.
-Its ROIC exceeds WACC by 15.5%, indicating efficient capital use and consistent value creation.
+Its ROIC exceeds WACC by 19.2%, signaling strong value creation and efficient capital use.

 SWOT Analysis

 This analysis highlights W.W.
-Grainger, Inc.’s key internal strengths and weaknesses alongside external opportunities and threats shaping its strategic outlook.
+Grainger, Inc.’s key internal and external factors shaping its strategic positioning.

 Strengths